 In order to have your car retitled as a rebuilt car, you will need to fill out a salvage title form and take it to your local Department of Motor Vehicles branch.
 The form includes a checklist where you will need to provide information about the vehicle, its inspection, and other information.

 The current price for an inspection of the vehicle is $20.
 You will also need to have a police officer complete the Verification of Vehicle VIN.
-This ensures that the vehicle, as well as any parts used in the reconstruction, is not stolen.
+This ensures that the vehicle, as well as any parts used in the reconstruction, are legal.

-If the vehicle passes inspection, then the car itself will be stamped with “rebuilt from salvage” and the rebuilt from salvage title will be issued.
-This allows the car to be licensed and insured.
+If the vehicle passes inspection, then the car receives a “rebuilt from salvage” stamp.
+And they will issue a rebuilt from salvage title.
+This allows the car for licensing and insurance.

 Insurance companies may be wary to offer full coverage to a rebuilt car.
-In many situations, you will not have access to collision or universal insurance coverage, depending on the nature of the damage sustained by the vehicle before it was repaired.
+In many situations, you will not have access to collision or universal insurance coverage.
+Depending on the nature of the damage the vehicle sustains before repairs.

 For that reason, the insurance company will want to get information on the damage as well as the DMV’s inspection report so that they can make their decision.
 At the very least, you should be able to get liability coverage.
 To get more than just basic coverage, you are going to need to spend more time shopping around.